gbatc/gbatc.github.io/index.md

 #use_math: true
 ---

-The theme of this conference is algebraic topology and geometric topology, aiming to promote exchanges and collaborations among people in these two fields.
+The theme of GBATC2025 is algebraic topology and geometric topology, aiming to promote exchanges and collaborations among people in these two fields.

 The organizers gratefully acknowledge the support by [South China Normal University](https://english.scnu.edu.cn/),